dynatrace-oss/terraform-provider-dynatrace/docs/index.md

      * Required for writing attack security configuration.

 Alternatively - but not recommended for security reasons you can also add configuration options within your Terraform Module.

+!> Specifying credentials for Dynatrace environments is considered highly problematic from a security standpoint.
+Especially in production environments the environment variables `DYNATRACE_ENV_URL` and `DYNATRACE_API_TOKEN` are the recommended way to go when it comes to configuring the Dynatrace Terraform Provider.
+There exists never a good reason to specify credentials inline.

 ```
 provider "dynatrace" {
     dt_env_url    = "https://########.live.dynatrace.com"